SteeltoeOSS/Documentation/api/v4/connectors/usage.md

 ```

 The Steeltoe Connector extension methods for Entity Framework Core take an optional parameter to configure the driver-specific
 settings.
-But because Steeltoe has no compile-time reference to the drivers, you need to upcast its parameter first.
+But because Steeltoe has no compile-time reference to the drivers, you must upcast its parameter first.

 The next example activates the retry policy on the SQL Server provider for Entity Framework Core: